 While the value of the award (up to $7,000) will be transferred to an account in your home unit, a summary will need to be provided (itemized) of what you spent the money on.
 (See the University’s travel policy and the summary below regarding allowable expenses.)

 All requirements must be fulfilled within three months of returning to campus (unless mutually agreed otherwise).

 Summary of important dates

-June 29, 2018 – interviews and final selection to be completed and announced
+June 2019 – interviews and final selection to be completed and announce

 The application requires the following information: